Possible malfunctions of the gearbox and how to eliminate them

 - Burrs on the inner surface of the gear clutch teeth

-- Broken holes for pins in shift lever housing
+- The holes for the pins in the shift lever housing are broken

-Replace shift lever housing or repair by boring holes and pressing stepped pins
+Replace the shift lever housing or repair it by boring the holes and pressing in the stepped pins

-- Thread wear of the conical surface of the synchronizer blocking ring
+- Wear of the thread of the conical surface of the synchronizer blocking ring

-Remove the gearbox from the car.
+Remove the gearbox from the vehicle.
 Remove the front crankcase and check the gap between the blocking ring and the spur ring with a feeler gauge.

-If the gap is less than 0.3 mm, then install a new blocking ring, lapping it against the surface of the corresponding gear until a contact surface of at least 80% is obtained
+If the gap is less than 0.3 mm, then install a new blocking ring, grinding it to the surface of the corresponding gear until the contact surface is at least 80%

-- Deformation of the blocking ring (the ring does not stop on the cone when pressed and turned by hand)
+- Deformation of the locking ring (the ring does not lock on the cone when pressed and turned by hand)

-Install a new blocking ring, lapping it against the surface of the corresponding gear until a contact surface of at least 80% is obtained.
+Install a new blocking ring, grinding it against the surface of the corresponding gear until the contact surface is at least 80%.

 Lapping paste KT TU-06283-76